damianhakert/damianhakert.github.io/source/posts/2016-11-24-how-to-keep-your-fork-up-to-date-with-its-origin.html.md

 ## A Solution for GitLab CE Users

-We know, you're a **GitLab Community Edition** (CE) user and felt disappointed with my last sentence.
+We know, if you're a **GitLab Community Edition** (CE) user, you might have felt disappointed with my last sentence.
 Well, by subscribing to GitLab EE, you'll have this feature and more than 30 other awesome possibilities.
 You can [try GitLab EE for free](/free-trial/)!

-But okay, let's give you a similar solution for CE, which I learned from [Kay Strobach](https://twitter.com/kaystrobach), who kindly posted to [this post's issue on GitLab.com](https://gitlab.com/gitlab-com/blog-posts/issues/299#note_18912122).
+But okay, let's give you a different solution with similar results for CE, inspired by [Kay Strobach](https://twitter.com/kaystrobach), who kindly posted to [this post's issue on GitLab.com](https://gitlab.com/gitlab-com/blog-posts/issues/299#note_18912122).

 He uses a [job](https://docs.gitlab.com/ce/ci/yaml/README.html#jobs) in his [GitLab CI](/gitlab-ci/) configuration file (`.gitlab-ci.yml`) in his upstream project to push to his fork every commit in his upstream's master branch: